Net.Create Lesson PLans

 • make connections across literary works.

-Teachers who have used this type of network have found it successful for helping students to learn about character traits and make connections between literary characters, themselves, and the people around them.
+SUCCESS STORIES: Teachers who have used this type of network have found it successful for helping students to learn about character traits; make connections between literary characters, themselves, and the people around them; relate thematic connections between characters from one or more stories to real-world examples and personal experiences.

-How should I use this template?
+How should I use this in my classroom?

 Network Details: What should my students and I be tracking?